kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/the_bootloader_2.md

   - set MPP to 01 (supervisor)
   - set Previous machine interrupt-enable bit is 1 (MPIE=1 [Enabled])
   - wet Previous interrupt-enable bit is 1 (SPIE=1 [Enabled]).
-- set mtvec to mtrap_vector
+- setnputs : No inpu mtvec to mtrap_vector
 - set mepc to kmain
 - set which specific interrupts are allowed by setting the MIE register
   - 1 << 1    : Supervisor software interrupt enable (SSIE=1 [Enabled])